What is extra care housing?

 - opportunities to socialise with other residents in a community setting.

 Extra care housing can sometimes prevent or delay the need for a move to a care home.

 Extra care housing doesn’t suit everyone.
 Some disadvantages include:

-- limited choice, as there may be a limited number of schemes available in your area
+- limited choice, as there may not be many schemes available in your area

-- expensive service charges, covering things like the emergency alarm system – extra care housing isn’t always cheaper than residential care
+- expensive service charges, covering things such as the emergency alarm system.
+Extra care housing isn’t always cheaper than residential care

 - if you buy, it may be difficult to sell the property later and you might have to pay an exit fee.